nadezdatsygankova/books/README.md

     updated_at TIMESTAMP DEFAULT NOW()
 );
 ```
 3. Confirm your credentials in .env match the DB you just created.

 ## Usage
 1. Run the app:
  ```
  npm run dev
  ```
  This starts the server on http://localhost:3000.
 2. View the main page:
 	•	Go to http://localhost:3000 to see your book list.
 	•	Use the Add Book button to create a new entry.
 3. Sort Books:
 	•	Add ?sort=rating to sort by rating: e.g., http://localhost:3000/?sort=rating.
 	•	Add ?sort=date to sort by date read.
 4. Edit or Delete:
 	•	Click Edit to update a book’s details.
 	•	Click Delete to remove a book from the list.

 ## Project Structure
-This starts the server on http://localhost:3000.
+1. his starts the server on http://localhost:3000.
 2. View the main page:
  •	Go to http://localhost:3000 to see your book list.
  •	Use the Add Book button to create a new entry.
 3. Sort Books:
  •	Add ?sort=rating to sort by rating: e.g., http://localhost:3000/?sort=rating.
  •	Add ?sort=date to sort by date read.
 4. Edit or Delete:
  •	Click Edit to update a book’s details.
  •	Click Delete to remove a book from the list.

 Project Structure
 ![alt text](./structure.jpg)